adaobin/BiostatisticsAnalysis/Lemurs.md

 2. If Lemurs are mating it will more likely be in April and then the infants will be born around August and September.

+Using the new data, we will look at the number of hybrids per taxon and per sex.
+In total there are 1,034 hybrids which is a small amount compared to the 40,270 that are not a hybrid.
+The taxon EUL has the most hybrids which should be true as this is known as the hybrid species.
+There are 657 male hybrids and 377 female hybrids.
+My hypothesis was accepted, If hybrid Lemurs are born then they are more likely to be captive-born.
+Comparing this results to the exploratory data it is evident that the results have similar findings.
+These findings allow us to understand the data very well.

 ::: {.cell}